leminhtuan2015/Today-I-Learn/game_engine_unity/unity_canvas_ui.md

 * Canvas is a special component in Unity, Canvas use for contain other UI components.
 * With UI components such as Button, Image, Text must be placed inside a Canvas
 * If you place UI components outside Canvas that will be not appear

+* FOR EXAMPLE:
+  * If you place a Image outside Canvas => That image will be disappear

+### Canvas Image vs GameObject Sprite